squibobblepants/trello.burndown/README.md

  - Open the extensions page in Chrome - chrome://extensions/
  - Check the "Developer mode" checkbox in the top right of the page.
  - Click "Pack extension"
- - Select the repository's directory and trello.burndown.pem and click OK
+ - Select the repository's src directory and trello.burndown.pem and click OK
+ - Rename src.crx to trello.burndown.crx
  - Update the version in updates.xml
  - Commit and push to git server